COVID-19 Online Retail Scheme

 - Companies active in the primary production of agricultural products, fishery and aquaculture;

-- Companies active in the provision of hospitality and leisure services (e.g. hotels, restaurants);
+- Companies active in the provision of hospitality and leisure services (e.g. hotels, guest houses, restaurants, coffee shops etc.);

 - Companies active in the sale or distribution of alcoholic beverages where consumed on the retail premises;